elysiumplain/leetcode/DP_digit.md

 ### composited:
 - `dp[dex] [digit] [at_limit: bool] [one's_count]` = count of 1's in `numbers <= n`, up to the index i

+## got'chas:
+- what baout when there are zero's involved (think, leading digits)